-pro mu gen usu inc In bec diff and MUSCULAR DYSTROPHY ascular Dystrophy is the general designation for a group of chronic diseases having the ominent characteristic of progressive degeneration of the skeletal (voluntary) asculature.
-They are for the most part hereditary conditions, but may be the result of netic abnormalities.
+MUSCULAR DYSTROPHY Condition: Muscular Dystrophy is the general designation for a group of chronic diseases having the prominent characteristic of progressive degeneration of the skeletal (voluntary) musculature.
+They are for the most part hereditary conditions, but may be the result of genetic abnormalities.
 Muscular Dystrophy is more common in males than in females.
-It hally appears in childhood, but may occur at any age.
-First signs of this disease are the creased size of certain muscles, a marked "hunchback" or lordosis, and a waddling gait, the early stages, the calf muscles, deltoids, and muscles attached to the scapulae may come very hypertrophied, yet be very weak.
-The individual usually exhibits increasing ficulty with ambulation.
-As the muscles deteriorate, the student will become weaker pro mu gen usu inc In bec diff and ominent characteristic of progressive degeneration of the skeletal (voluntary) isculature.
-They are for the most part hereditary conditions, but may be the result of netic abnormalities.
-Muscular Dystrophy is more common in males than in females.
-It hally appears in childhood, but may occur at any age.
-First signs of this disease are the creased size of certain muscles, a marked "hunchback" or lordosis, and a waddling gait, the early stages, the calf muscles, deltoids, and muscles attached to the scapulae may come very hypertrophied, yet be very weak.
-The individual usually exhibits increasing 301 d more helpless, unable finally to carry out the simplest activities of everyday life or to mbat other infections.
-Treatment: No satisfactory treatment has been found to arrest the progression of the disease. dev the e student should be encouraged to live as normal and full a life as possible.
-Self-help vices can assist him/her to reach a greater degree of independence.
-The small muscles of a hand are often the last to be affected, so the child can continue to use his/her fingers. courage participation in as many activities as the child's condition will allow. list s important to recognize the first sign of an impending infection.
-Such signs may be clessness, loss of appetite, fever, or cough.
-Parents should be notified immediately if an ection is suspected.
-Me fore any medications are administered, be certain that you have on file the required edication Release Form with the parent/guardian signature and a statement written by a ensed physician stating the type of medication, dosage, and time it is to be given.
-(For School Use) Precipitating Factors and/or Complications Naı stations by educators, nurses, and other designated personnel should be dated and signed. rration should include information concerning precipitating factors and/or complications the condition described above.
+It usually appears in childhood, but may occur at any age.
+First signs of this disease are the increased size of certain muscles, a marked "hunchback" or lordosis, and a waddling gait In the early stages, the calf muscles, deltoids, and muscles attached to the scapulae may become very hypertrophied, yet be very weak.
+The individual usually exhibits increasing difficulty with ambulation.
+As the muscles deteriorate, the student will become weaker and more helpless, unable finally to carry out the simplest activities of everyday life or to combat other infections.
+Treatment: No satisfactory treatment has been found to arrest the progression of the disease.
+Limits: The student should be encouraged to live as normal and full a life as possible.
+Self-help devices can assist him/her to reach a greater degree of independence.
+The small muscles of the hand are often the last to be affected, so the child can continue to use his/her fingers Encourage participation in as many activities as the child's condition will allow.
+Management It is important to recognize the first sign of an impending infection.
+Such signs may be listlessness, loss of appetite, fever, or cough.
+Parents should be notified immediately if an infection is suspected.
+Before any medications are administered, be certain that you have on file the required Medication Release Form with the parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.
+(For School U Jse) Precipitating Factors and/or Complications Instructions: Notations by educators, nurses, and other designated personnel should be dated and signed Narration should include information concerning precipitating factors and/or complications of the condition described above.